-Other than as noted above, there were no significant events after the end of the reporting period.
+There were no significant events after the end of the reporting year.

 11. LIKELY DEVELOPMENTS AND EXPECTED RESULTS

 Likely future developments in the operations of the Consolidated Entity are referred to in the review of operations - overview on page 4 of the Annual Report.